stuffedwombat/stuffedwombat.github.io/about_dishonored.md

 By frontloading it's most important decisions, Dishonored 2 is explicitly inviting you to replay in a different style not only once, but multiple times with different starting parameters.
 You have a lot more options to choose from in the moment to moment gameplay and you get judged less for enjoying yourself.
 The last mission will always be the same, no matter if you have been GOOD or BAD and so you can make your decisions without loosing out on any content.

-Once you embrace the chanche to accidentally kill someone, once you stop to reload and just let the systems run their course, they will produce truly unique, strange, interesting situations.
-This is also true for the first game, but here, in the sequel, your wide arsenal of choices allows for a much wider range of emergent gameplay.
+Once you embrace the chanche to accidentally kill someone, once you stop to reload and just let the systems run their course, they will produce truly unique, strange and interesting situations.
+This is also true for the first game, but here, in the sequel, the sheer amount of possible options, as well as the increased level size and reduced judgement for killing, leads to a incredibly rich and free sandbox experience.

 Because while Dishonored 1 runs on friction, Dishonored 2 runs on emergence.

+<h3> Dedication to Drama </h3>

+Where Dishonored 2 is open and free, Dishonored 1 is linear and claustrophibic.
+It is full of narrow streets and cramped staircases, full of dead ends and small alleys.
+This compact enviornment gives the developers an almost cinematic control over when and how you see the vistas in the difference, it allows them to pace levels as a series of open and closed spaces, as a collection of dramatic differences.

+Dunwall is a city of light and dark, of rich and poor, of plague and parties, it is a city of GOOD and BAD, a place as full of contrasts as one would expect from all the theatre spotlights that have been left lying around.

+Some of the characters that step onto this dramatic stage are given equally dramatic weight.
+Daud is THE killer, the murderer, the BAD assasin who killed the empress.
+You place Corvo, THE bodyguard, the protector of life, who now gets to decide if he wants to become like Daud or not.
+But when you finally meet the assasin, he himself has made the choice to change and asks for his life, just like you might have changed yourself, now  being unwilling to fulfill his request.

+But where Dauds can be forgiven, Dishonored 1 is often incapable of delivering on its overly simplistic moral setup.
+To be GOOD you have to sneak and to not-kill, but most of the non-lethal takedowns are extremely cruel.
+These ironic reversal happen off-screen, in our imaginations, where they become much more brutal than any good clean videogame death could ever be.
+Lady boyles “crime” is of a sexual nature and so her punishement is as well, but as long as you dont kill the game thinks you are GOOD, even if you really aren't.
+In the same way, Pietro is not punished for peeking on callista, he is only ridiculed for getting caught, for being bad at stealth, because Dishonored 1 unquestioningly believes in its own ludonarrative setup.

+And it is exactly this dedication to it's own ideas that defines dishonored 1.
+In specific instances this dedication spills over into crude tastelessness, but for the most part it just creates a dense, responsive and dramatic gameplay experience.

+You have been betrayed and now you need to rescue emily and take revenge.
+After you get betrayed again, you rescue emily and take revenge again, but this time you climb from the lowest, plague ridden sewer to the highest hideout of the powerful in a single, breathless day.

+It is this compact coherence, this dramatic arc, that, together with it's dedication to the long term reactions to your short term actions, makes dishonored 1 such an immensely replayable game.

+<h3>Coded Clockwork<h3>

+Where Dishonored 1 embraces it's GOOD/BAD dichotomy, Dishonored 2 embraces its frontloaded, abstract choice making to give you a world that is as full of different options as possible.

+Karnaka is beautiful.
+It's facades glimmer and shine even in desolation.
+Blue waves crash lazily against the white walls of the lively harbor.
+Yes, there is poverty and bloodflies and corruption, but it doesn't spill out into the streets, it remains compartmentalised and locked away in a city that, despite its problems, looks and feels like a perfect vacation destination.

+The streets are broad, the staircases are wide, the plazas are huge and the buildings are tall.
+The Levels are larger, more spacious and more interconnected, with less dead ends and more possible routes, almost infinite ways to reach your goals.

 <h3> The whole wide world </h3>

 These different approaches to player choice are most pronounced in the gameplay, but their effects go much deeper than that, reverberate through the games settings, plot and fantasies.
 The mechanical differences can be felt in every aspect of the two games.